When Free Search Is Enough, and When It Isn't

 Free tools search for image matches.
 Paid tools search for faces.
 That's the fundamental split.

-If someone posts your exact photo unchanged, Google finds it.
-If they crop it, screenshot it, or use a different photo of your face, Google doesn't.
-Catfish don't repost identical images.
-They steal photos from private Instagram accounts, crop out identifying details, and upload them to dating apps with fake names.
-Free tools miss that.
+If someone posts your exact photo unchanged, Google often finds it.
+If they crop it, screenshot it, or use a different photo of your face, Google often misses it.
+In many identity-mismatch cases, the photos are cropped, reposted, or replaced with different images of the same person.
+Free image-matching tools often miss those cases.

 Speed matters.
-Google's reverse image search is instant for finding pixel matches, but if you're trying to verify someone across multiple platforms manually, you're looking at 20-30 minutes per person.
-Paid tools return results in seconds.
+Google's reverse image search is instant for finding pixel matches, but if you're trying to verify someone across multiple platforms manually, you're often looking at 20-30 minutes per person.
+Paid tools usually return the first leads much faster.

 When Free Tools Are Enough

-Use free tools when you're casually curious, not actually worried.
+Use free tools when the question is light and you only need basic image matching.
 If you want to see where a meme came from, or whether a widely-shared image is real, Google and TinEye work fine.

 If the person you're checking has a large public presence — verified accounts, news articles, professional profiles — free tools catch most of it.
 Searching a CEO or a public figure?
 Google's probably enough.